FAQs

 • First appointments can vary depending on your preferences, but typically we discuss your needs, goals, as well as go over consent and policies.
 This is a chance to build rapport and get to know one another.

 • This varies based on client needs, goals, and what kind of services you want.
-Some clients meet with me for a few months, and others may be in therapy for several years.
+Some clients meet with me for a few months, and others may be in therapy for several years based on their goals and needs.

 • In short, this means you are entitled to receive information about what a provider’s services will cost.
 I will not surprise you with any bills or fees that have not been discussed and agreed upon ahead of time.